 Part 3 – Eye Hate U

-Prince had been referring to his backing band as The New Power Generation (NPG) since 1988’s Lovesexy, but it was not until 1991 after two more albums that any writing collaboration with it was acknowledged in his albums cover notes.
-Prince co-crediting the New Power Generation was the result of his first proper revamping of his backing band since the disbanding of the Revolution in 1986, whose members were reorganised to different roles and instruments during succeeding tours or dropped completely from its line-up.
-With the creation of the NPG, guitarist Levi Seacer Jr. the sole survivor of the band’s Graffiti Bridge incarnation, was joined by a fresh ensemble comprising Michael Bland (on drums), Sonny Thompson (bass), Tommy Barbarella (keyboards – finally replacing Revolution’s Dr. Fink, Prince’s longest serving band member) and Rosie Gaines (keyboards and supporting vocals).
+Prince had been referring to his backing band as the New Power Generation (NPG) since 1988’s Lovesexy, but it was not until 1991 after two more albums that any writing collaboration with the band would be shared in his albums.
+Prince co-crediting the New Power Generation was the result of his first wholesale revamping of his backing band since dissolving the Revolution in 1986, whose members were reorganised to different roles during succeeding tours or dropped completely from the line-up.
+With the creation of the NPG, Levi Seacer Jr. the sole survivor from the band’s Graffiti Bridge incarnation took over Miko Weaver’s role on second guitar.
+Joining Seacer was a fresh ensemble, comprised of Michael Bland (replacing Shelia E. on drums), Sonny “T” Thompson (bass), Tommy “Barbarella” Elm (keyboards – replacing the Revolution’s “Dr” Matt Fink, Prince’s longest-serving band member to that date) and Rosie Gaines (second keyboards and supporting vocals).

-To Prince’s mind, his birth name was more a brand of Warner Brothers than his Christian name, and because the label owned all the music associated with ‘Prince’, he thought changing his name to an unpronounceable glyph would somehow void or at least highlight his protest over the contract.
+To Prince’s mind, his birth name were more property of Warner Brothers than his own Christian name, and because the label owned all the music associated with ‘Prince’, he believed changing his name to an unpronounceable glyph would somehow void or at least highlight his protest over the contract.
 With no name to call him by the move mystified the press, the recording industry, and alienated his fans.
-Prince love symbol (typographically known as The Artist Formally Known as Prince) toured the album across the US in a leg of the tour named Act I Tour; Prince’s first tour in his home country since Lovesexy ’88.
-However, considering his much mocked name change, Prince’s personal reputation and commercial appeal to European audiences showed no signs of slowing down.
-Europe had overtaken the US as the new stronghold of his fan base: highlighted by the selling out of 72,000 seats at Wembley Stadium in less than an hour European Act II Tour in the summer of 1993, to winning a string of BRITAwards in the UK for Best International Solo Artist in 1992, ’93, ’95 and ’96.
-The backdrop of growing public adulation masked the ever simmering hostility between Warner Brothers and their star artist.
+Prince love symbol (typographically known as The Artist Formally Known as Prince) toured the album across the US in a leg of the tour named Act I Tour, was Prince’s first tour in his home country since Lovesexy ’88.
+Considering his much mocked name change, Prince’s personal reputation and commercial appeal to European audiences showed no sign of slowing down.
+Europe had long overtaken the US as the stronghold of his fan base: highlighted by the selling out of 72,000 seats at Wembley Stadium in less than an hour, as part of his European Act II Tour in the summer of 1993.
+Prince also won a string of BRITAwards in the UK for Best International Solo Artist in 1992, ’93, ’95 and ’96.
+This backdrop of growing public adulation bolstered the simmering hostility between Warner Brothers and their star artist.

-Because he had enough material stockpiled in his fabled vault and thereby not need to record new music for the contract’s duration, his 1994 album Come comprised tracks gleaned entirely from shelved projects.
-Crediting the work to ‘Prince, 1958-1993’ Come became his lowest selling album to date, selling only 500,000 copies.
-Faced with Prince’s resulting disappearance from radio airplay and consequently the charts, and the potential collapse of Prince’s commercial appeal entirely and with it the likelihood of ever recouping their cash advances, in 1995 Warner issued two VHS releases in the same day: recordings from 1993 of the cancelled The Undertaker album and footage of the aftershow performance of the final night of the Act II Tour: The Sacrifice of Victor.
-Prince felt so constrained by the contract, his public appeal was further worsened by pencilling of the word ‘Slave’ on his right cheek in his music videos and at every public appearance, in protest at both the contract and Warner.
-Refusing all interviews, the media likewise grew indifferent to Prince, who in the wake of the name change to The Artist Formally Known As Prince was further vexed at why an artist whom signed a $100m contract could justify his audacity to call himself a slave.
+Because he had enough material stockpiled in his fabled vault and thereby not needed to record new music for the contract’s duration, his 1994 album Come comprised tracks gleaned entirely from pre-recorded songs.
+Crediting the work to ‘Prince, 1958-1993’ Come became his lowest selling album to date, retailing only 500,000 copies.
+Faced with Prince’s resulting disappearance from radio airplay and consequently the charts, and the potential collapse of Prince’s commercial appeal entirely and with that the likelihood of never recouping their cash advances, in 1995 Warner issued two VHS releases in the same day: recordings from 1993 of the cancelled The Undertaker album and footage of the aftershow performance of the final night of the Act II Tour, The Sacrifice of Victor.
+Prince felt so constrained by the contract, his public reputation was further worsened by pencilling of the word ‘Slave’ on his right cheek in his music videos and at every public appearance, in protest at both the contract and Warner.
+Refusing all interviews, the media likewise grew indifferent to Prince, who in the wake of his name change to The Artist Formally Known As Prince was further vexed at why an artist signed a $100m contract could justify the audacity to call himself a slave.

-Part 4 – Slave
+Part 4 – ‘SLAVE’

 Take my name, I don’t need it.

-Undeterred, in 1995 he used NPG Records to release more of his ‘new’ music, Exodus which he again credited to The New Power Generation.
-For this release Prince had once more changed his name, due to the pending threat of legal action from Warner – this time adopting the moniker Tora Tora, the war cry ‘attack, attack’ employed in the Japanese attack of Pearl Harbour.
-The premise of Exodus was to proclaim that the flood of artists leaving their recording contracts had begun: in it referring to Warner in all but name as ‘that record company’.
-The three albums struggled commercially, as the public’s disillusionment with Prince deepened: Glam Slam closed down in October 1995, followed by his Camden retail store in October 1996.
+Undeterred, in 1995 NPG Records released more of his ‘new’ music, the Exodus album, credited to The New Power Generation.
+For this release Prince once more changed his name, due to the pending threat of legal action from Warner – this time adopting the moniker Tora Tora, the infamous war cry ‘attack, attack’ employed in the Japanese attack of Pearl Harbour.
+The premise of Exodus was to proclaim that the flood of artists leaving their recording contracts was begun: in it referring to Warner in all but name as ‘that record company’.
+The three albums struggled commercially as the public’s disillusionment with Prince deepened.
+Glam Slam, closed down in October 1995, was followed by his Camden retail store in October 1996.
 Prince made promotional appearances for Exodus with his face shrouded by a scarf, as Warner threatened legal action for breach of contract.
-But by July 1996 Prince finally fulfilled all contractual obligations for Warner, by providing them the required output of six albums – although the contract itself would not fully expire until 31 December 1999.
-Making only one concession that March, he provided Warner material for the soundtrack for their movie Girl 6, for which Prince also gave the rare concession they could market it under the name ‘Prince’.
-Girl 6 contained just one newly written song, however: the title track, which Prince had provided because his close friend Spike Lee directed the film.
+But by July 1996, Prince’s contractual obligations for Warner were fulfilled, providing them the required output of six albums – although the contract itself would not fully expire until 31 December 1999.
+That March, he provided Warner material for the soundtrack for their movie Girl 6 for which Prince also granted a rare concession that they could market it under the name ‘Prince’ because his close friend Spike Lee directed the film.
+Girl 6 contained just one newly written song, the title track.

-© Goldies Parade, 1998 –2018
+© Goldies Parade, 1998 – 2021 | Privacy